 Another line from Tissot that’s worth checking out is the Seastar line.
 Lots of variations in cases, dials, and movements, but they’re all still quite affordable.
 You can pick up a nice 33mm-35mm Tissot Seastar for around $250-350.

-Another brand that made some interesting watches is Richard.
+Another brand that made some exciting watches is Richard.
 Not that well known but certainly worth looking into!
-They made watches with high-quality movements (also chronographs) and they’re known for their special ‘fancy lugs’ cases.
+They made watches with high-quality movements (also chronographs), and they’re known for their unique ‘fancy lugs’ cases.
 You can still buy Richard watches for a reasonable price.
 Depending on the model and diameter, they’re usually $200-400.

 Another brand in this category is Zenith.
 Prices of Zenith dress watches are still relatively low, compared to their divers and chronographs.
 You can find a neat Zenith dress watch for $350-700.

 Universal Genève also has some attractive dress watches that you can buy for around $550-800.

 And another one of my favorite brands in this price range is Lemania.
 Always worth buying!

 All of these will go up in value, just not as fast as the divers or chronographs.
 You’ll often pay a premium for a golden case, but I’ve noticed a change when it comes to the material of the watch case.
-Some watches with a steel case are actually more expensive than the same model in gold (mostly chronographs).
+Some watches with a steel case are more expensive than the same model in gold (mostly chronographs).

 One of my first ‘luxury’ pieces was a nice 18K gold Powermatic.
-I still regret selling it 6 years ago.
-Finding one in good condition is very hard at the moment and you’ll have to spend around $2000-2500 for a good one with an 18K gold case.
+I still regret selling it six years ago.
+Finding one in good condition is very hard at the moment, and you’ll have to spend around $2000-2500 for a good one with an 18K gold case.

 Of course, there are other Jaeger- LeCoultre dress watches that you can buy for around $1100-1700 (hand-wound or automatic).